tommasongr/nova-vue/README.md

 This is a plugin providing Vue language support for the new [Nova editor from Panic](https://panic.com/nova/).
 Inspired by [Vetur](https://github.com/vuejs/vetur) and many other great Vue tools.

+> WARNING: If you want to use PUG in your template you first have to install an extension that provides you PUG syntax, otherwise Nova will crash.
+Panic has been notified of this issue.

 ## Modes 🔥

 The extension now support two different mode: **Classic** and **Vetur**!
 You can set it in the global extension preferences and also on a project based.